MrTortoise/MrTortoise.github.io/_posts/2018-04-03-Lean-Architecture-dont-build-unnecessary-shit.md

 - The point of cutting code is to facilitate specific answers in talking to someone directly.

-So the point of rapid iterations and connecting to value is that we can make decisions with a better understanding of what direction is more likely to be right (the one that adds most value for customer) and to also verify that the step we just took is in the right direction (rapid iterations)
+The purpose of rapid iterations and relentlessly connecting work to value for customers is that we can make decisions with a better understanding of what direction we expect to be right.
+This hopefully enables us to be more likely to be right (the one that adds most value for customer) and to also verify that the step we just took is in the right direction (rapid iterations), when this is not true we actively learn from being wrong.
+Knowing precisely why you were wrong is very very hard - maybe another post.
+Finding out quickly is over half the battle.
+After all, we still don't know why things fall - but we can still use it.

 But in this world we need to build something with very little understanding of what the end point will be.
 Eg one idea we seriously worked on had potential to be either a website, a mobile app or a chatbot.
 In fact most of the things I have worked on in the last year have been like that.